Photography copyright © Ian Plant. All rights reserved.

 Whats in the bag on a typical day when you are out shooting Landscapes ?

 Not much!
-I travel light, usually just bringing my Canon 5D Mark II camera, my 14-24mm lens, my 24-105mm lens, a few filters, and a lightweight Gitzo Safari carbon fiber tripod.
+I travel light, usually just bringing my Canon 5D Mark II camera, my 14-24mm lens, my 24-105mm lens, a few filters, and a lightweight Gitzo Safari carbon fiber tripod that summer.
 I try to keep my load less than 10 pounds.
 If you’re tired from carrying around equipment, you are less motivated to make pictures.

 Finally 3 most important pieces of advice you would like to give budding Landscape photographers ?